arutneva1/IB_Simple/README.md

 Simple scaffold for an ETF portfolio rebalancer using the Interactive Brokers API.
-It loads a settings file and portfolio CSV, previews the rebalance, and demonstrates dry‑run versus confirmed execution so you can build out the real trading logic.
+It loads a settings file and portfolio CSV, previews the rebalance, and demonstrates dry‑run versus prompted execution so you can build out the real trading logic.

 ## Quickstart (Windows PowerShell)